Cloudxtreme/training_material/modules/211_TheUrgeToMerge/2_0/211_TheUrgeToMerge_TeachingNotes.md

 Therefore Riak uses a different solution for Sets, called ORSWOT.
 This stands for __Observe Remove Set WithOut Tombstones__.
 It allows the adding, and removal, of elements.
 Should an `add` and `remove` be concurrent, the `add` wins.
 To manage without tombstones, there is a version vector for the whole set.
 When an element is added to the set, the version vector is incremented and the `{actor(), count()}` pair for that increment is stored against the element as its _birth dot_.
 Every time the element is re-added to the set, its birth dot is updated to that of the `{actor(), count()}` version vector entry resulting from the add.
 When an element is removed, we simply drop it, no tombstones.

-When an element exists in replica A and not replica B, is it because A added it and B has not yet seen that, or that B removed it and A has not yet seen that?
+When an element exists in replica A but not in replica B, is it because A added it and B has not yet seen that, or that B removed it and A has not yet seen that?
 Usually the presence of a tombstone arbitrates.
 In this implementation we compare the birth dot of the present element to the clock in the Set it is absent from.
 If the element dot is not "seen" by the Set clock, that means the other set has yet to see this add, and the item is in the merged Set.
 If the Set clock dominates the dot, that means the other Set has removed this element already, and the item is not in the merged Set.

 ### Maps